 Unfortunately, most of these old stereotypes are now applied to Arabs in more modern media (and the trope itself has yet to die in media from the Arab world).
 There's also a lesser-known (at least in the West) Armenian variant to this trope.
 Armenians were known as the Jews of the Middle East for a long time (until Jews came back to the Middle East).
 The trope was used to justify a genocide against them too, before the Holocaust happened.

-Of course, carries Unfortunate Implications.
+Of course, modern-day portrayals carry Unfortunate Implications.

 Compare The Scrooge, Corrupt Corporate Executive, Dastardly Whiplash

 The original plot for Angel Cop involved a Jewish conspiracy to take over Japan (this was removed in the dub).

 It may not have been the best design decision to give the Merchant◊ in Citadels such a hooked nose.
 And greedy grin.

 From Watchmen: An editorial cartoon in the extremist New Frontiersman magazine depicts a chained-up superhero facing giant, ethnic-stereotype personifications of corruption.
 Among these is "Big Biz", depicted as a stereotypical Jewish banker, dollar signs in his eyes, taunting the superhero with "Oy vey!
 I know vhere you liff!"